Skip to main content

 Legal framework applying to foreign volunteers

 According to the 2007 Law on Youth Voluntary Service (loi du 31 octobre 2007 sur le service volontaire des jeunes) (Art.
 4,(5)), foreign volunteers have to comply with the regulations on entry and residence requirements.
-They are required to come from another youth in action partner country or a country that shares a cooperation or cultural agreement with Luxembourg.
+They are required to come from another Erasmus+: Youth in Action partner country or a country that shares a cooperation or cultural agreement with Luxembourg.

-The law stipulates that the organisation must insure the volunteers for sickness, pension and accident insurance for the duration of their voluntary service, unless they do already have social protection in their country of origin.
+The law stipulates that the organisation must provide volunteers with health, pension and accident insurance for the duration of their voluntary service, if they are not already covered by social security in their country of origin.
 In addition, the organisation must take out civil liability insurance with an insurer duly approved in Luxembourg for the benefit of the volunteers for the duration of their stay.

 Moreover, volunteers from non-EU member states must meet further specific requirements.
 The host organisation must guarantee him/her for the entire duration of his/her stay, in particular for the costs of the stay and the return.
 Volunteers from non-EU member states receive a residency permit for a maximum of one year.